MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-configuration.md

 <!--KFM: preview until further notice -->

-The Inventory Visibility app in Power Apps supports [two user interface versions](inventory-visibility-ui-version-2.md) (UI version 1 and UI version 2).
-Each uses a different and independent collection of configuration settings, so you must choose which version you prefer to use.
+The Inventory Visibility app in Microsoft Power Apps supports [two versions of the user interface](inventory-visibility-ui-version-2.md): UI version 1 and UI version 2.
+Each version uses a different and independent collection of configuration settings.
+Therefore, you must choose which version you prefer to use.

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-When you are setting up data sources, UI version 2 differs from UI version 1 in the following ways:
+When you're setting up data sources, UI version 2 differs from UI version 1 in the following ways:

-- **Physical measures** – In UI version 2, you no longer need to specify the data source for a physical measure, it uses the current data source by default.
+- **Physical measures** – In UI version 2, you no longer have to specify the data source for a physical measure.
+By default, UI version 2 uses the current data source.
 - **Calculated measures** – In UI version 2, you specify calculated measures in two steps:

-    1. Set up calculated measure metadata to specify the name and data source for a calculated measure
+    1. Set up calculated measure metadata to specify the name and data source for a calculated measure.
-    1. Add calculated measure lines, with each line consisting of physical measure name and an operator (addition or subtraction) for combining it with the other lines during the calculation.
+    1. Add calculated measure lines.
+Each line consists of a physical measure name and an operator (addition or subtraction) that's used to combine the line with the other lines during the calculation.

 ## <a name="data-source-configuration"></a>Add data sources (data source names)

 Each data source represents a system that your data comes from.
-Example data source names include *fno* (which corresponds to Supply Chain Management) and *pos* (which stands for "point of sale").
+Example data source names include *fno* (which corresponds to Dynamics 365 Supply Chain Management) and *pos* (which stands for "point of sale").
 By default, Supply Chain Management is set up as a default data source (*fno*) in Inventory Visibility.

 > [!NOTE]
 > The *fno* data source is reserved for Supply Chain Management.
 If your Inventory Visibility Add-in is integrated with a Supply Chain Management environment, we recommend that you don't delete configurations that are related to *fno* in the data source.

 > [!IMPORTANT]
-> When you add a data source, be sure to validate your data source name, physical measures, and dimension mappings before you update the configuration for the Inventory Visibility service.
+> When you add a data source, be sure to validate the data source name, physical measures, and dimension mappings before you update the configuration for the Inventory Visibility service.
 You won't be able to modify these settings after you select **Update Configuration**.

 ### Add a data source in UI version 2 (preview)